#---Array---

 p arr.take(2) # => ["a", "b"]

-Accessing beyond range returns nil
+Accessing beyond range returns nil.
+It doesn’t throw

 any error: